Posted on

 Case:

-diameter x 11.9mm thickness, stainless steel with rose gold PVD coating
+diameter x 9.18mm (central seconds) / 10.25mm (small seconds) thickness, stainless steel or rose gold PVD-coated case

 Dial: